hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

     <div class="alert alert-info">
       <strong>Compatibility Note:</strong>
       This option was introduced in Vagrant 2.0.
-Previous Vagrant versions behave like if this option was set to `"1.8"`.
+The behavior of previous Vagrant versions can be simulated by setting the `compatibility_mode` to `"1.8"`.
     </div>

 - `config_file` (string) - The path to an [Ansible Configuration file](https://docs.ansible.com/intro_configuration.html).